What is Summoning?

 Every summon submission must include:

-- Either a Core Soul, Twin Core Soul, or Unhatched Egg (unless using Gaia's/Yile's Summoning)
+- Summoning Item: Either a Core Soul, Twin Core Soul, or Unhatched Egg (unless using Gaia's/Yile's Summoning, which must be specified)

-- Any necessary Permission Slips for characters you don't own
+- Permission Slips: Any necessary Summon Permission Slips for characters you don't own (attach in Consumables)

 Important Notes